omni/tokenbridge-contracts/README.md

   - listen for `UserRequestForAffirmation` or `Transfer` (depending on the bridge mode) events on Foreign Bridge and send approval to Home Bridge to relay assets from Foreign Network to Home
 - User role:
   - sends assets to Bridge contracts:
-    - in `NATIVE-TO-ERC` mode: send native coins to Home Bridge to receive ERC20 tokens from Foreign Bridge, send ERC20 tokens to Foreign Bridge to unlock native coins from Home Bride;
+    - in `NATIVE-TO-ERC` mode: send native coins to the Home Bridge to receive ERC20 tokens from the Foreign Bridge, send ERC20 tokens to the Foreign Bridge to unlock native coins from the Home Bridge;
-    - in `ERC-TO-ERC` mode: transfer ERC20 tokens to Foreign Bridge to mint ERC20 tokens on Home Network, transfer ERC20 tokens to Home Bridge to unlock ERC20 tokens on Foreing networks.
+    - in `ERC-TO-ERC` mode: transfer ERC20 tokens to the Foreign Bridge to mint ERC20 tokens on the Home Network, transfer ERC20 tokens to the Home Bridge to unlock ERC20 tokens on Foreign networks.

 # Dependencies
 ```bash